Ricigeroi/PR_Lab_7/README.md

 Each script is designed to be run independently.
 Here are the basic usage instructions for each:

-`task_producer.py` can be run directly to parse links from the specified website and send them to the RabbitMQ queue for processing.
+- `task_producer.py -n <max number of pages to parse (limit)>` can be run directly to parse links from the specified website and send them to the RabbitMQ queue for processing.
-`rabbits.py` can be run directly to start the worker threads that will process tasks from the RabbitMQ queue.
+- `rabbits.py -t <number of threads (workers)>` can be run directly to start the worker threads that will process tasks from the RabbitMQ queue.